To Edify = To Build Up

 This Memorial Name, explained in Ex. iii.
 14,15 and emphasized as such over and over in the original text of the Old Testament, designates God as the Personal God, as the covenant God, the God of Revelation, the Deliverer, the Friend of his people; --- not merely the abstractly "Eternal One" of many French translations, but the ever living Helper of those who are in trouble.
 This personal name, with its wealth of sacred associations, is now restored to the place in the sacred text to which it has an unquestionable claim."

-Now, this may seem like a “good thing” at first glance.
-Unfortunately, they chose to use "Jehovah" instead of
+like a “good thing” at first glance.
+Unfortunately, they chose to use "Jehovah" instead of YAHWEH.
+It's very well known that

-the personal Name of
+the personal Name of YAHWEH!

-New American Standard – Preface, 1963
+Standard – Preface, 1963

 "The proper Name for God: To professing Christians, whether of conservative or liberal persuasion, the name of God is most significant and understandably so.
 It is inconceivable to think of spiritual matters without a proper designation for the Supreme Deity.
 Thus the most common name for deity is God, a translation of the original Elohim.
 The normal word for Master is Lord, a rendering of Adonai.
 There is yet another name which is particularly assigned to God as His special or proper name, that is, the four letters YHWH.
 See Exodus 3 and Isaiah 42.8.
 This name has not been pronounced by the Jews because of reverence for the great sacredness of the divine name.
 Therefore, it was consistently pronounced and translated LORD.
 The only exception to this translation of YHWH is when it occurs in immediate proximity to the word Lord, that is, Adonai.
 In that case it is regularly translated GOD in order to avoid confusion.